Scalping: Colonial wars

 During the French and Indian War, as of June 12, 1755, Massachusetts governor William Shirley was offering a bounty of £40 for a male Indian scalp, and £20 for scalps of females or of children under 12 years old.
-In 1756, Pennsylvania Lieutenant Governor Robert Morris, in his Declaration of War against the Lenni Lenape (Delaware) people, offered "130 Pieces of Eight, for the Scalp of Every Male Indian Enemy, above the Age of Twelve Years," and "50 Pieces of Eight for the Scalp of Every Indian Woman, produced as evidence of their being killed."
+In 1756, Pennsylvania Lieutenant Governor Robert Morris, in his declaration of war against the Lenni Lenape (Delaware) people, offered "130 Pieces of Eight, for the Scalp of Every Male Indian Enemy, above the Age of Twelve Years," and "50 Pieces of Eight for the Scalp of Every Indian Woman, produced as evidence of their being killed."

 Although much has been made of the existence of scalp bounties, generally because they have been easily accessible as statutes, little research exists on the numbers of bounties actually paid.
 Early frontier warfare in forested areas in the era of flintlock muzzle-loading rifles favored tomahawks and knives over firearms because of the long loading time after a shot was fired.
 Advantage was clearly held by bow, knife, and hatchet.
 Some states had a history of escalating the payout of bounties offered per scalp, presumably because lower bounties were ineffective and were not worth risking one's life in exchange for the payoff.
 Rising bounties were a measure of bounty system failure.

-American Revolution
+American Revolutionary War

-In the American Revolutionary War, Henry Hamilton, the British Lieutenant Governor and Superintendent of Indian Affairs at Fort Detroit, was known by American Patriots as the "hair-buyer general" because they believed he encouraged and paid his Native American allies to scalp American settlers.
-As a result, when Hamilton was captured, he was treated as a war criminal instead of a prisoner of war.
-However, American historians have noted that there was no proof that he had ever offered rewards for scalps, and it is now believed that no British officer paid for scalps during the American Revolution.
+During the American Revolutionary War, British Indian Department official Henry Hamilton was nicknamed the "hair-buyer general" by American Patriots as they believed he encouraged and paid British-allied Natives to scalp Americans.
+As a result, when Hamilton was captured by American troops, he was treated as a war criminal instead of a prisoner of war.
+However, American historians have noted that there was no proof that he had ever offered rewards for scalps, and no British officer paid for scalps during the conflict.

-Moses Younglove, a surgeon for General Herkimer's Brigade during the Battle of Oriskany (1777), was taken prisoner by the Tories during the battle and suffered torture at the hands of both the Tories and Iroquois.
-Younglove recorded at least two incidents of American prisoners being cannibalized during the Sullivan Expedition.